Australia Garden Village: Broken capital chain

 The building in Area B of Australia Villa shows that its frame and exterior walls have been completed, and the exterior facade is halfway completed.

 In 1998, Hu Yaozhi alleged that the financial director of the Australia-America Company, Mr. He, had embezzled a significant portion of the pre-sale funds collected from homeowners.
 He reportedly used numerous legal documents in his possession to take out large loans in the company's name, ultimately misappropriating around 120 million yuan before fleeing with the funds.
 This created a severe financial shortfall for the company.
 In the second half of 1998, the Australia-America Company sent a letter to homeowners, encouraging them to apply for mortgage loans through banks and transfer the loan proceeds to the company.
 The company promised to cover the interest on these loans.
 Despite this effort, its financial difficulties only deepened.
-By late 1998, construction on parts of the Australian Villa project had come to a halt.
+By late 1998, construction on parts of the Australia Garden Village project had come to a halt.
 Services such as the shuttle bus to and from Guangzhou East Station were canceled, and several facilities—including a floating restaurant, a Western-style restaurant, and a hotel—were shut down.
 By 1999, construction work had nearly come to a complete standstill.
 In September 2000, the company ceased paying interest on the homeowners' loans.